wilsonpage/sass-import-once/README.md

 ## Installation

-  Just copy the index.scss file somewhere into your project.

-  OR

 ```
 $ component install wilsonpage/sass-import-once
 ```

+  OR

+  Just copy the .scss file somewhere into your project.

 ## Usage